Generative-Labs/Documentation/docs/Tutorials/ethos/ethos.md

 ### Events

 :::tip
-The web3mq sdk data interaction is done through event posting and listening, which allows you to update data more elegantly
+The Ethos sdk data interaction is done through event posting and listening, which allows you to update data more elegantly

 see: [Event center](/docs/Ethos-SDK/JS-SDK/eventCenter)
 :::